Cash vs CreditTOP

-- If a payment is unable to be processed on or before the due date, late fees will apply – an initial $10 late fee and a further $7 if the payment remains unpaid for 7 days after the due date;
+- If a payment is unable to be processed on or before the due date, late fees may apply

 Whilst these providers do not charge interest, if you use a credit card as your payment method then any unpaid amounts on your credit card will attract interest.

 Alternatives to Expensive DebtTOP